gayethri0814/Zeomega-AngularJS/README.md

 # Installation

-To run the JSON server locally, navigate to the `database` folder and use the following command:
+To run the JSON server locally, navigate to the folder, `products.json` file is present to use the following command:

 ```bash
 npx json-server@0.17.4 products.json -p 3001